JonasDann/Website/README.md

   - @city
   - @phone
   - @email
+  - @languages (JSON object which maps languages to skill level)
+  - @skills (optional) (JSON object which maps from skill categories to JSON objects which map from skill to skill level)
   - @links (optional) (JSON object which maps names to a list of links)
 - /cv/education (schools and universities)
   - @from
   - @until (optional)
+  - @expected_graduation (optional)
   - @name
   - @location
   - @degree (optional)